gruntwork-io/terraform-aws-couchbase/modules/load-balancer-target-group/README.md

   health_check_path = "/ui/index.html"
   http_listener_arn = "${module.couchbase_load_balancer.http_listener_arn}"

+  # The Couchbase Web Console uses web sockets, so it's best to enable stickiness so each user is routed to the same
+  # server
+  enable_stickiness = true

   # ...
 See vars.tf for the other parameters you must define for this module
 }